King William Island

-King William Island (Qikiqtaq, Île du Roi-Guillaume; previously: King William Land) is an island in the Kitikmeot Region of Nunavut, which is part of the Arctic Archipelago.
-In area it is between 12516 km2 and 13111 km2 making it the 61st-largest island in the world and Canada's 15th-largest island.
+King William Island (Note: Qikiqtaq, Île du Roi-Guillaume; previously: King William Land) is an island in the Kitikmeot Region of Nunavut, which is part of the Arctic Archipelago.
+In area it is 13,174.63 km2 making it the 60th-largest island in the world and Canada's 15th-largest island.
 Its population, as of the 2021 census, was 1,349, all of whom live in the island's only community, Gjoa Haven.
 (Note: The surrounding Census Subdivision, which includes the rest of King William Island, has a population of 0.)

 While searching for the Northwest Passage, a number of polar explorers visited, or spent their winters on, King William Island.